DominikaJanczyszyn/SocketsAndBroadcast.github.io/README.md

 ```

 ### Step 2 - The Broadcaster Class
+<p>In our system we need a class that will be sending packages to all of clients.
+In that excercise that class will be called - <code>The Broadcaster class</code>

-<p>Implement the Broadcaster class from the class diagram.
-Follow the instruction that Ole gave you when implementing the broadcast(String message) method.</p>
+<p>Implement <code>The Broadcaster class</code> from the class diagram.
+Follow the instruction that Ole gave you when implementing the <code>broadcast(String message)</code> method.</p>

 <blockquote>
 <details>